Git-related Modules

 git.update.baseMerge.enable

-Whether to merge the base branch into the update branch before running git.update.script.
+Whether to update an existing update branch with changes from the base branch before running git.update.script.

 Type: boolean